How to Cook Acorn Squash (Whole)

 collection of whole acorn squash on burlap in dark lighting

-What is acorn squash anyway?
+What is acorn squash?

 Believe it or not, acorn squash is in the same family as zucchini (Cucurbita pepo), though it has much tougher skin and is quite hard to peel in comparison.
 Most grocery stores carry it year-round.